c4tom/DreamDevBox/docs/features.rst

 ^^^^^^^^^^^^^^^
 Run only the Docker container you actually need, but be able to reload others on the fly once they are needed.
-So you could first startup PHP and MySQL only and in case you would require a Redis server you can attach it later to the Devilbox stack without having to restart anything.
+So you could first startup PHP and MySQL only and in case you would require a Redis server you can attach it later to the DreamDevBox stack without having to restart anything.

 Version choice
 ^^^^^^^^^^^^^^